 Most of the coffee blends in the marketplace are geared towards everyday mainstream milk coffee drinkers.
 Typically roasters will focus on the caramelized and roast notes in cup character which are amplified towards a darker roast, or commonly, the second crack in the roasting process and beyond.
 Blended coffee mixes many beans from all over the world with the intention to create a flavor profile that is more exciting.

 Most coffee roasters will create blends because it increases profitability, spreads supply, improves consistencies over different seasons, helps to reduce any quality-related risks, and as a marketing tool.
 You’ll even find roasters will combine different beans as a means to disguise cheaper varieties with more popular beans to keep costs down while still producing a delicious cup of coffee.
 Coffee roasters tend to have their special recipes for blended coffee depending on seasonal crops and current selections.

 However, large-scale roasting is no easy feat especially if you are producing a product for a big name high street chain; blended coffee is all about consistency.
 Coffee roasters have to create similar blends consistently and tweak different types of beans to buffer seasonal changes in the flavor.

 Although there isn’t a fixed formula, there is usually a base recipe that’s used to create the standard blend.
 As the crops change from season to season, the exact formula will be altered so that the end-resulting blend remains roughly the same.

 When is Coffee Blended – Before or After Roasting?

 However, some will say that blending and mixing coffee beans before roasting will create a unique flavor that cannot be created by blending beans individually after roasting.
-Others coffee roasters will say that you have to maximize the flavor of each single origin as they require different roasting times, so blending after roasting is the better option.
+Other coffee roasters will say that you have to maximize the flavor of every single-origin as they require different roasting times, so blending after roasting is the better option.